-This project does not include any activities that could potentially convert agricultural land to nonagricultural use.
-No prime farmland or farmlands of statewide importance are within the project area.
+This project does not include any activities that could potentially convert agricultural land to non-agricultural use.
+Although farmlands of statewide importance are within the project parcel, no prime farmland or farmlands of statewide importance are within the project area.
 Although the project includes new construction, the project is exempt from review under the Farmland Protection Policy Act (FFPA) as the project is limited to construction of on-farm structures needed for farm operations.
 No further review is required.